Joseph-Anthony-King/CopilotPrompts/SocialistMeansOfProductionEvaluation/Summary/README.md

 | Redemption      | Expired certificates redeemed at Mutual Aid Society Stores | Stores absorb final transaction        |

 Labor certificates are issued by People's Banks according to cooperative production plans.
 They circulate freely in the economy for five years, usable at any cooperative store or service provider.
 After five years, certificates expire but remain valid for one final redemption transaction at Mutual Aid Society Stores, which absorb this last transaction and ensure the bearer can redeem the retained value.
 This completes the circuit of the labor certificate.
 Mutual Aid Society Stores are not the only stores in the economy—they serve the specific function of closing the certificate lifecycle.
 Certificates cannot be transferred, traded, or used to acquire means of production, preventing their conversion into capital.
 This system ensures that income is directly linked to productive labor and eliminates opportunities for passive accumulation.

+In recognition of the fact that capital is a social relation there is a savings mechanism that can extend the life of the labor certificates beyond five years.
+Savings accounts can hold the labor certificates and while held within the account their expiration is paused.
+In order to prevent private individuals from developing stores of capital such accounts require a minimum of five federation citizens who have equal equity in the account, or foreign individuals who can also open such accounts so that labor certificates can integrate with the global market.

 ---